Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-producer/README.md

-# Producer for the QuickStart App
+# Producer for the Quickstart App

-This folder contains the Gradle project of the Kafka native producer used for the _QuickStart_ App.
+This folder contains the Gradle project of the Kafka native producer used for the _Quickstart_ App.
 See the [Quick Start](../../README.md#quick-start-set-up-in-5-minutes) section for more details.

 To build the producer: